crushedmonster/Detection_of_Bus_Number_in_Bus_Panel/README.md

 ### Future Exploration
-* Try out different OCR Software
+* Try out different OCR software
 * Better ways of preprocessing the images before feeding into the OCR software
-* Collect more images of buses at night
+* Train the object detection model on images of buses at night since the current model is largely trained on images of buses in the day.
-* Test it on videos or on a live camera
+* Test the OCR pipeline on a video or on a live camera